tldr-pages/tldr/pages/linux/light.md

 `light -S 50`

-- Reduce 20 percent from the current backlight value:
+- Reduce 20 percent of the current backlight value:

 `light -U 20`

-- Add 20 to the current backlight value:
+- Add 20 percent to the current backlight value:

 `light -A 20`